iamromulan/cellular-modem-wiki/README.md

 # Other interesting things to check over ADB

 ## Enable Daily Reboot
+> :warning: Your modem must already be connected to the internet for this to install

 Run the following commands in adb to install a daily reboot timer.
 The script should prompt you to enter a daily reboot time in 24 hour format UTC time.
 If you want to change or remove the timer just run the script again.
+This can also be achieved in the [Simple Admin install section](#how-to-install) as it is now apart of the RM520_rgmii_toolkit.sh as well.
+If you are only wanting the daily reboot the following is for it only:
 ```bash
 adb shell wget -P /tmp https://raw.githubusercontent.com/iamromulan/quectel-rgmii-configuration-notes/main/files/install_daily_reboot.sh
 adb shell chmod +x /tmp/install_daily_reboot.sh